houqp/kiorg/memory-bank/progress.md

 *   Fuzzy directory jump
 *   Case-sensitive/insensitive search toggle
 *   Regular expression search support
-*   Right click menu for various operations

 ### Current status
 The application is in a functional state with core file management features implemented.
-Recent improvements to the search functionality make it more user-friendly with visual feedback through text highlighting.
+Recent improvements include enhanced search functionality with visual feedback through text highlighting and a comprehensive right-click context menu that provides intuitive access to file operations.

 ### Known issues
 *   PDF preview is not yet implemented.